Claiming Tutoring Services on Your Canadian Tax Return (2026 Guide)

 Adults with ADHD often benefit from support with:

-Yet access to structured supports remains limited.
+Yet access to structured supports remains extremely limited and difficult to access.

 The encouraging news is that awareness of ADHD continues to grow across education, healthcare, and mental health systems.